-Of the nearly 800 families served each year at The Family Place, over 90% are low-income, newly-arrived from Mexico and Central America, and operating in survival mode to provide for their families' basic needs.
-Lacking social networks, inexperienced with urban agencies, and extremely limited in language skills, those with young children are triply isolated: economically, environmentally, and linguistically.
-TFP begins by focusing on the littlest ones, 0-5 years old, providing expectant families, and those with young children, prenatal and parent education, early childhood education, and immunizations monitoring.
-A new site for the acclaimed Home Instruction for Parents of Preschool Youngsters (the only one focused on Latinos) and the AVANCE parenting education programs, TFP encourages families to learn as a unit and create a literacy-rich home environment.
-Emergency material assistance, a Spanish language domestic violence support group (one of only two such programs in the District), drop-in access, case management and referrals – all these are woven together to create a comprehensive and effective support system for families.
-Your support is warmly welcomed.
+Of the nearly 800 families served annually at TFP, over 90% are newly-arrived immigrants operating in survival mode to provide for their family's basic needs.
+Lacking social networks, inexperienced with urban agencies, and with limited language skills, those with young children are triply isolated.
+TFP begins by focusing on the littlest ones, providing families with parent education and early childhood education.
+Using the acclaimed Home Instruction for Parents of Preschool Youngsters program (the only one in DC focusing on Latino families), TFP encourages families to learn as a unit and create a literacy-rich home environment.
+Meanwhile, workforce readiness and literacy programs (in English and Spanish) build parents’ self-sufficiency.
+Emergency material assistance, a Spanish language domestic violence support group, case management and referrals – all are woven together to create a comprehensive support system for families who otherwise have few options.

 Headquarters: DC-Ward 1